MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportAgent.md

 # Set-TransportAgent

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-TransportAgent cmdlet to modify a transport agent on a computer that has the Edge Transport server role or the Hub Transport server role installed in a Microsoft Exchange Server 2010 organization.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Set-TransportAgent cmdlet to modify a transport agent.

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Set-TransportAgent cmdlet to modify existing transport agents.